Effective Date: January 29, 2021.

 Web beacons are small graphic images, also known as “Internet tags” or “clear gifs,” embedded in web pages and e-mail messages.
 Web beacons may be used, without limitation, to count the number of visitors to the Service, to monitor how users navigate the Service, and to count content views.

 An embedded script is programming code designed to collect information about your interactions with the Service.
 It is temporarily downloaded onto your computer from KMC’s web server, or from a third party with whom KMC works, and is active only while you are connected to the Service and deleted or deactivated thereafter.

-GPS (Global Positioning System) software, geo-filtering, and other location-aware technologies locate you (sometimes precisely), or make assumptions about your location, for purposes such as verifying your location and delivering or restricting content based on your location.
+Global Positioning System ("GPS") software, geo-filtering, and other location-aware technologies locate you (sometimes precisely), or make assumptions about your location, for purposes like verifying your location and delivering or restricting content based on your location.
 If you have enabled GPS or use other location-based features on the Service, your device location may be tracked by us and third parties.
-Our store finder feature may access and use information about your device location (such as based on IP address or GPS, as applicable), or your account information, to suggest appropriate store locations.
+Our store finder feature may access and use information about your location, or your account information, to suggest appropriate store locations.
 Our Service content may be personalized based on various information we may have about you to try to provide you with more location-relevant content.

 Technologies, including application of statistical probability to data sets, as well as linking a common unique identifier to different device use (e.g., a Facebook ID), which attempt to recognize or make assumptions about users and devices (e.g., that a user of multiple devices is the same user or household) (“Cross-device Data”).